marklogic-community/hands-on-data-modeling/unit-01/README.md

 # Load Data As-Is

-In this unit we want to load the following datasets "As-Is" using MarkLogic Content Pump (MLCP).
+In this unit we want to load the following datasets "As-Is" using MarkLogic Content Pump (mlcp).

 - ../data/EmployeeTables
 - ../data/EmployeeImages